infominer33/infominer33.github.io/index.md

 I *was* offering freelance services on a popular bargain freelance site.
 Now, spend most of my time working to create valuable educational content, and building a broad foundation to earn a living in alignment with cypherpunk ideals.

 I'm excited about technologies that enable individuals to engage in commerce without participating in corrupted bureaucracies.
-Like the cypherpunks who paved the way for crypto, I believe that cryptographic — freedom supporting technologies — are among the most effective tools for change.
+Like the cypherpunks who paved the way for crypto, I believe that cryptographic solutions — freedom supporting technologies — are among the most effective tools for change.

-Wars, protests, rallies, festivals, and organizations all play their part.
-But for me, direct action is the most satisfying course.

-Bitcoin and related technologies enable anyone to take positive action in the direction of what we believe, rather than against what we oppose.

 ## Contact [**^**](#contents)
 <img src="images/infominer.png" align="right" width="225" height="200">